Source: Jakarta Post

 “No one leaves home unless home is the mouth of a shark.”

 In the last few days, the world witnessed one of the horrible terror attacks against humanity – the terrorist attack in Paris, which led to 129 people dead.
 Terror has no place in this world and now it is the time for us to unite to fight terror to the end.
 Those killed in Paris and other parts of the world were killed because they were free people.
 People who believe in freedom, liberty, justice, and free will.

 The terror attack in Paris unearth issues that need to be addressed diplomatically to bring to an end the Syrian crisis.
 It is now time to unite our forces and energies against this terror, which means focusing our strategies, tactics, resources, and man power as a united force against IS.

-Nevertheless, in the midst of all this people are victims and Syrians and those of North Africa are the primary victims of terrorism.
-Syrians in particular had to go through all the hardships to escape terror at the front of their homes.
+Nevertheless, in the midst of all these people are victims and Syrians and those of North Africa are the primary victims of terrorism.
+Syrians, in particular, had to go through all the hardships to escape terror at the front of their homes.

 It is not the time for us to turn away from those who fled violence and terror in their home country.
 The moment we stop helping others is the moment we deny our humanity and undermine our values, principles and all that we are and so dearly believe in.
 Today, they are refugees and seeking our help – tomorrow we could be in need of something else and we might seek help from others.

 The United States is a great nation not because we have powerful weapons and large guns.
 We are great as a people because of the values, principles and beliefs that we stand and live for.
 I do believe that we can do this.
 We can shelter, provide medicine, food, clothes and peace of mind for Syrian refugees that need our help.